Three historic trails lead to Santa Fe, New Mexico.

-Sheriff William Brady, sent to arrest the Kid and other Regulators for a series of revenge murders, was himself killed in a shootout.
+Sheriff William Brady, sent to arrest the Kid and the other Regulators for a series of revenge murders, was himself killed in a shoot-out.
 A few weeks later, 150 members of the two gangs faced off in the town of Lincoln.
 After five days of shooting, twenty-two were killed and twenty-three wounded.

 When Governor Wallace arrived at his post, he ordered the arrest of the Kid and the Regulators.

 The Kid wrote to the governor several times, promising to surrender and testify in a related murder trial in exchange for dropped charges.

 During a secret meeting, Wallace assured the Kid that, as an informant, he would receive a full pardon.

 The Kid turned himself in and testified as agreed, but the local DA revoked Wallace’s bargain and refused to set the Kid free.